bepass-org/oblivion-desktop/CONTRIBUTING.md

     The current translation is being done from Persian to other languages using AI.
 Contributions and feedback from native speakers are welcome.

-    - If you want to edit the text in the app, edit the files in the [src/locale](src/locale) folder directly.
+    - If you want to edit the text in the app, edit the files in the [src/localization](src/localization) folder directly.
 Some text may still be hardcoded and will be added to translation keys soon.
-    - If you're interested in translating markdown(.md) files. just create/edit file next to original file. (we will take care of folder structure if it gets massy)
+    - If you're interested in translating markdown(.md) files. just create/edit file next to original file. (we will take care of folder structure if it gets messy)

 - ### 💬 Discussions